CARA-ch/emed-service-guide/docs/cdachemed/dosage.md

 The quantity of medication to take at each intake.

-The value can be a positive, non-zero, non-infinite decimal value or a double.
+The value SHALL be a positive, non-zero, non-infinite decimal value or a double.

 1. A decimal value can be "1.23", "21", "1.0".
 See the [XML Schema decimal specification](https://www.w3.org/TR/xmlschema-2/#decimal).
 2. A double value can be "1", "3E2".
 See the [XML Schema double specification](https://www.w3.org/TR/xmlschema-2/#double).